KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

   __spirv_BuiltIn{VariableName}

-In case SPIR-V builtin variable has vector type, the corresponding LLVM function will have an integer argument, so each access of the variable's scalar component is mapped to a function call with index argument, i.e.:
+In case if SPIR-V builtin variable has vector type, the corresponding LLVM function will have an integer argument, so each access of the variable's scalar component is mapped to a function call with index argument, i.e.: